c212/fall2019-a290-js-lectures/stageTwo/12102019/readme.md

 ## What we Need ##
 * Intrinsic World Dynamics Demonstrated.
 * Understanding of the code.

+**NOTE: While the code we go through below allows us for detection, etc, we only want the steps for intrinsic world dynamics.
+Only include what you think demonstrates intrinsic world dynamics and still runs.**

 ## Step 1: Understanding ##
 *What is intrinsic world dynamics?*